Andrew-Pynch/Andrew-Pynch.github.io/_posts/2020-05-16-The-people-doing-the-real-work.md

 Jim is a stern believer that despite all the hoorah in the media, Moores law is in fact not dead, but chugging along as expected due to hard work from individuals like himself.
-He has held jobs at almost all of the major chip manufacturers and played a critical part in developers the inference ASIC present in all Tesla's with V.3 autonomy hardware.
+He has held jobs at almost all of the major chip manufacturers and played a critical part in developing the inference ASIC present in all Tesla's with V.3 autonomy hardware.

 Jim restores my hope that true innovation is still alive in transistor technology and that there still exists engineers willing to solve hard problems.
-Not the type of hard problem that involves figuring out how to use Deep Learning to get Facebook users to click on more ads.
+Not the type of hard problem that involves figuring out how to use Deep Learning to get Facebook users to click on more ads :eyes:

 ## [Chris Lattner](https://www.youtube.com/watch?v=yCd3CzGSte8)